 Our online environment features regular interaction with your lectures and fellow students to give it that classroom feel.
 To help you connect with the content, the environment includes video content, case studies and a library of digital resources.
 Though our online courses allow you to study at a time and place that suits you, we do ask that you complete your assignments against a set schedule.

 The units are 8 weeks in duration, and run consecutively.
-Over the year, there are some short breaks between units for key holidays.
+Over the year, there are three short breaks - in December, April and August.

 - Autumn term: September to December

 Short break in December